bigfix/developer.bigfix.com/site/pages/action-script/guide/static_download.md

 Static downloads include the URL, the SHA hash algorithm, and the size for each item as literal values in the action script.
-The literal values allows an operator to observe exactly what the action script is going to do.
+The literal values allows an operator to see exactly what the action script is going to do.
 These literals are used to construct a numbered list of downloads associated with the action that is then stored on the BigFix Server.